cyberguardianit/SOPs/sop-employeeonboarding.md

 - The new employee has been informed about the company IT policies and procedures.

 ## Procedures:
-- FIRST PREPATORY ACTIVITY - PLAN
-- SECOND ACTIVITY - DO
+Preparation:
+  - Download the email client: Outlook
+  - Sign into all necessary
 - THIRD ACTIVITY - CHECK
 - FOURTH ACTIVITY - ACT